-The khettara system is a network of channels with minimal slope, kilometers long.
-We can say that it is like a metro and the wells that you see in the pictures are the stations.
-Now the system is not maintained and not used in the same way like in the past but the nomads still come here to take water from the open wells.
+The khettara system is a network of channels with minimal slope, kilometres long.
+We can say that it is like metro and the wells that you see in the pictures are the stations.
+Now the system is not maintained and not used in the same way as in the past but the nomads still come here to take water from the open wells.

 It is safe to walk around in this a little but surrealistic place but you have to be careful.
 If you, for some reasons such as incurable curiosity, fall in one of these channels, you will never go out.
 Nobody can hear you and nobody can help you to go back to the surface!